JPS-GER/ComfyUI_JPS-Nodes/README.md

 * Text Concatenate - combine multiple input strings to one output string
 * Get Date Time String - get current date/time (has extra code to make sure it will not use cached data)
 * SDXL Prompt Handling - control how text_g and text_l input will be handled (many options)
+* SDXL Prompt Handling Plus - control how text_g and text_l input will be handled (many options), option to add an "universal negative" prompt

 __Image__
 * Get Image Size - get width and height value from an input image, useful in combination with "Resolution Multiply" and "SDXL Recommended Resolution Calc" nodes
 * Crop Image Square - crop images to a square aspect ratio - choose between center, top, bottom, left and right part of the image and fine tune with offset option, optional: resize image to target size (useful for Clip Vision input images, like IP-Adapter or Revision)

 __Style__
-* SDXL Prompt Styler - add artists, movies and general styles to your text prompt - uses json files, so you can extend the available options
+* SDXL Prompt Styler - add artists, movies and general styles to your text prompt, option to add an "universal negative" prompt - uses json files, so you can extend the available options

 # Credits